The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

 Then we can find curvature forms $\hat F_k$ corresponding to smooth connection forms $\hat A_k$ such that

 and

 \end{theorem} We recall that the Morrey norms of a function $f$ are defined as follows:

-Thus the above theorem asserts that for curvature forms which are $M^{0,2}_2$-small on $\mathbb B^5$, Theorem \ref{naturality} can be refined to ensure uniform $M^{0,2}_2$ bounds for the curvatures of the approximating smooth connections, as well as the strong $L^2$-convergence of the connection forms.\\ Continuing the previous approximation result with the Coulomb gauge extraction method of \cite{MeRi} for admissible connections or the one of \cite{TaoTian} for smooth connections in Morrey spaces, we have the following generalization of these results to our space $\mathcal A_G$ which is clearly much larger than the space of admissible connections: \begin{theorem}[Coulomb gauge extraction in Morrey norm] There exist constants $\epsilon, C$ depending only on the dimension such that the following holds.
+Thus the above theorem asserts that for curvature forms which are $M^{0,2}_2$-small on $\mathbb B^5$, Theorem \ref{naturality} can be refined to ensure uniform $M^{0,2}_2$ bounds for the curvatures of the approximating smooth connections, as well as the strong $L^2$-convergence of the connection forms.\\ Combining the previous approximation result with the Coulomb gauge extraction method of \cite{TaoTian} for admissible connections or the one of for smooth connections in Morrey spaces, we have the following theorem which generalizes to the general framework of weak connections the main results of \cite{TaoTian} and \cite{MeRi}. \begin{theorem}[Coulomb gauge extraction in Morrey norm] There exist constants $\epsilon, C$ depending only on the dimension such that the following holds.
 Let $F$ be a weak curvature corresponding to an $L^2$ connection form $A$ with $[A]\in\mathcal A_{G}(\mathbb B^5)$ and assume that

-Then there exists a gauge change $g\in W^{1,2}(\mathbb B^5, G)$ such that the transformed connection form $A_g=g^{-1}dg+g^{-1}Ag$ satisfies
+Then there exists a gauge change $g\in W^{1,2}(\mathbb B^5, G)$ such that the transformed connection form $A^g=g^{-1}dg+g^{-1}Ag$ satisfies

 \end{theorem}